jgpws/gold-bars/README.md

-# gold-bars
+# GoldBars
-Gold Bars is a collection of GTK based themes with gold coloring and 3-dimensional icons.
+GoldBars is a collection of GTK based themes with gold coloring and 3-dimensional icons.
 The package includes GTK2, GTK3, Metacity and Openbox themes.

 ## How to Install